 30-31 MAY 2003; READ_ME 2.3; Software Art Festival; talk + visuals; Helsinki

 11-13 JAN 2002; Glitch Festival and Symposium; Motherboard; Oslo Art Academy, Norway

-Kenneth Knowlton invented the BEFLIX graphics programming language at Bell Labs in 1963.
+Dr Kenneth Knowlton invented the BEFLIX bitmap animation programming language at Bell Telephone Laboratories in 1963.
 He kindly gave me his blessing to use the domain beflix for this site, but naturally, no endorsement of the content is implied.